kitchensjn/tskit_arg_visualizer/README.md

 d3arg.reset_node_labels()
 ```

-## Reheating A Figure (EXPERIMENTAL)
+## Reheating A Figure

 The energy of the force layout simulation reduces overtime, causing the nodes to lose speed and settle into positions.
 Additionally, anytime the user moves a node by dragging, its new position becomes fixed and there on out unchanged by the simulation.
-The "Reheat Simulation" button in the top left of each figure unfixes the positions of all nodes except for the sample nodes at the tips, and gives a burst of energy to the simulation to allow the nodes to find new optimal positions.
+The "Reheat Simulation" button at the top of each figure unfixes the positions of all nodes except for the sample nodes at the tips, and gives a burst of energy to the simulation to allow the nodes to find new optimal positions.
 This feature is most useful when the starting sample node positions are not optimal; the user can rearrange them and then reheat the simulation to see if that helps with untangling.

+## Space Samples

+The "Space Samples" button at the top of each figure evenly spaces the samples apart from one another at the base of the figure.
+This can help quickly clean up graphs if the sample ordering needed to be rearranged.